Permafrost/Tundra/README.md

 * #### tundra.service:self

-  Returns the name of the current service, or null if invoked directly.
+  Returns the name of the current service, or nothing if invoked directly.

   * Outputs:
-    * `$self` is the fully-qualified name of the current service (the service which called this service), or null if invoked directly.
+    * `$self` is the fully-qualified name of the current service (the service which called this service), or nothing if invoked directly.

 * #### tundra.service:sleep